johnabil/tenancy/README.md

 ##### Domain table: `domain`

-**In case you are using mongodb we assume that domains is an array inside tenants collection**
+**In case you are using mongodb, we assume that domains are an array inside tenants collection**

 ## TypeScript Support